 Australian Financial Review: How Bourke Found that Big Data Doesn’t Have to be Evil

-Featured on 18 December’s print edition of The Australian Financial Review, Maranguka Community Hub and Alistair Ferguson were profiled with our CEO Kristi Mansfield about our work to automate data sharing in Bourke.
+Featured on 18 December’s print edition of The Australian Financial Review, Maranguka Community Hub and Alister Ferguson were profiled with our CEO Kristi Mansfield about our work to automate data sharing in Bourke.

 We’re proud to work with Maranguka Just Reinvest NSW and Kowa and delighted this story is promoted by the AFR as one of the weekend’s 5 best reads for that edition.